schrotie/quary/demo/todoRedux/README.md

 If you care, take a second to compare this to the way the Redux/React example works.
 Try to follow how the click event propagates through the React code: it's really tricky.
 There are no events but a chain of callbacks that changes method names for each link of the chain.
 They cannot use event bubbling because the _container_ isn't in the DOM.
 So they cannot use native tech but need to re-enact an event bubbling chain which is pretty hard to read and hard-coupled while the code above is generic, straightforward to read and loosely coupled.

 ### src/dom/list.mjs
-As I wrote above, you can skip ShadowQuery and just write vanilla code, it's just somewhat more verbose.
+As I wrote above, you can skip Quary and just write vanilla code, it's just somewhat more verbose.
 There is however one thing, where you would need to write a replacement: every once in a while you need to render several nodes from the content of an array.
 That's no magic, but it's pretty tedious to do manually, as you always _must_ keep track of already rendered nodes.

 The TODO list renders TODOs from its 'list' array property.
 Usually you can use attributes or properties for your component's API.
 However, when things get more complex - as in the case of an array - you do well to rely on properties.
 ```js